 We believe that every student can be a leader.
 The Office of Student Development and Activities has created a full range of leadership development programs and opportunities for MMC students to realize their full leadership potential.

-At Marymount, we believe that leadership can be expressed in many ways, traditional and non-traditional; formal and informal; through campus engagement, academic achievement, school spirit and service to others.
+The Office of Student Development & Activities facilitates the distribution of leadership-based scholarships.
+At MMC, we believe that leadership can be expressed in many ways, traditional and non-traditional; formal and informal; through campus engagement, academic achievement, school spirit and service to others.
 Recipients of these scholarships are students who demonstrate leadership in all of its many forms, both within and outside of the MMC community.

 Students are selected through a nomination process.
 The scholarships are award through the Theresa Lang Endowed Scholarship Fund, the Gladys Brooks Endowed Leadership Scholarship Fund, and The MMC Leadership Scholarship.

-At Marymount, student clubs and organizations operate independently.
+At MMC, student clubs and organizations operate independently.
 However, we know that leading a student club can sometimes present challenges.
 The Club Officer Training program is designed to support students who maintain official leadership positions on campus.
-We help club officers navigate administrative issues, identify resources and provide general advice on good organizational management practices.
+We help club officers navigate administrative issues and identify resources, and we provide general advice on good organizational management practices.